 Dr. Kathleen Hetherington, president of Howard Community College, has dedicated her career in higher education to advancing the mission of community colleges.
 With more than 35 years of progressively responsible community college leadership experience, Dr. Hetherington is the fourth president of Howard Community College (HCC) and the first to be a community college graduate.

 Dr. Hetherington has served as president of HCC since 2007, leading an institution nationally recognized for its strong academic programs and innovative approaches to instruction.
 Under her leadership, Howard Community College has grown to 30,000 credit and noncredit students.
 Supporting this enrollment growth has resulted in more than $132 million in college facilities construction and improvements, including a new health sciences building, and a science, engineering, and technology building, as well as a mathematics and athletics complex currently in design.

 With her student-centered approach to leadership, she has revamped the college strategic planning process, added academic programs in high-demand fields, and focused on increasing degree completion and transfer to four-year colleges and universities.
 At the conclusion of the 2016–2017 academic year, more than 1,300 students received an associate degree or certificate.
-Looking across a seven-year period, the college’s graduation rate increased a record 92 percent—the highest percentage increase among all of Maryland’s 16 community colleges and exceeds the statewide average.
+Looking across a seven-year period, the college’s graduation rate increased a record 92 percent—the highest percentage increase among all of Maryland’s 16 community colleges.

 During her tenure as president, Howard Community College has achieved recognition as a “Great College to Work For” from The Chronicle of Higher Education for nine consecutive years.
 HCC is the only community college to be recognized every year that community colleges have been eligible for the award.
 Equally impressive, HCC has been named a 2019 Malcolm Baldrige National Quality Award winner in the category of education.
 This award is the nation’s only presidential-level honor for performance excellence in organizations.